-College Hunks Hauling Junk provides a platform for franchisees to help them build business skills they need to advance as team members, the skills they will need to launch new careers or the skills and knowledge they need to become entrepreneurs.
+College Hunks Hauling Junk provides a platform for franchisees to help them the build business skills they need to advance as team members, the skills they will need to launch new careers, or the skills and knowledge they need to become entrepreneurs.

 Mentoring leaders is one of our core values.
 Veterans are a perfect fit for us, and we hope that they’ll see that we’re a perfect fit for them, too.